The Grind Fitness Chaos 4000 Power Rack has one of the best names in fitness.

 Integrity, honesty, and respect are words I live by, and I’ll prove it right now.

-The Grind Chaos 4000 Power Rack with it’s million naming schemes is not a good power rack for the price.
+This Grind rack with its million naming schemes is not a good squat rack for the price.

 If this was 300 dollars cheaper, I would feel comfortable recommending it, but I just can’t.